If you enjoyed WebGL Graphics API in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around read and momentum.

 Leo Sato • Automation

-What surprised me: the advice doesn’t collapse under real constraints.
-The scripting sections feel field-tested.
+If you care about conceptual clarity and transfer, the read tie-ins are useful prompts for further reading.
 (Side note: if you like WebGL Graphics API in 20 Minutes (Coffee Break Series), you’ll likely enjoy this too.)

 From a structural standpoint, the text creates a coherent ladder: definitions → examples → constraints → application.
 That’s why the scripting arguments land.